nama-gatsuo/ofxOpenVR/README.md

 ## Requirements

-* HTC Vive (to compile projects it is not required)
+* HTC Vive (though, it is not required to compile projects, just to deploy)

-* Visual Studio 2015.
+* Visual Studio 2015

 * openFrameworks with GLM (current last version 0.9.8 not work, so use Nightly Build).
 We use of_v20170714_vs_nightly.zip: https://cloud.mail.ru/public/4LrM/WwtFeF6DX